Assisted Living

 More info

-Like many adult children, you may find yourself in the difficult position of offering support to an aging parent who lives in a different city, state, or country.
-Living hours or even days away makes caregiving even more of a challenge, to be sure, but it’s still possible to be effective.
-A successful long-distance caregiver can and should communicate with their parent regularly and consistently, coordinate the necessary care, and help organize medical and financial affairs.
-It’s also crucial for long-distance caregivers to keep an eye out for warning signs that they may need to visit more often, or perhaps begin thinking about senior living options.
+A long-distance caregiver offers support to an aging person who lives in a different city, state, or country.
+Living hours or even days away makes caregiving more challenging, but it’s still possible to be effective.
+Regular and consistent communication contributes to effective care coordination and organized medical and financial affairs.
+It’s also important for long-distance caregivers to keep an eye out for signs that they may need to visit more often or perhaps begin thinking about senior care options.

 Let our care assessment guide you